imanshafiei540/atm_api_service/README.md

 - Sometimes you need to change the owner of postgis table to your user

 `ALTER TABLE spatial_ref_sys OWNER TO atm_service_user;`

+## Creating .env file

+- Copy .env.sample file and rename it to .env
+- Replace the variables with your settings

+## For creating tables in the Database

+`flask db upgrade`